dlu-ch/dlb/doc/ex_tool.rst

    the the same member more than once (this is ignored if :attr:`multiplicity` is ``None``).

    If ``explicit`` is ``True``, the concrete dependency can and must be fully defined when the :term:`tool instance` is created.
-Otherwise, it cannot and must not be, but automatically assigned by :meth:`dlb.ex.Tool.run()`.
+Otherwise, it cannot and must not be, but automatically assigned by :meth:`Tool.run()`.

    .. param required: is a value other than ``None`` required?
    .. type required: bool